uraich/uPyCraft-Qt5/README.md

 This is my modified version of [uPyCraft](https://github.com/DFRobot/uPyCraft) based on [PyQt5](https://sourceforge.net/projects/pyqt/files/PyQt5/).
 I started from the version by japei100 found on [uPyCraft_PyQt5](https://github.com/jiapei100/uPyCraft_PyQt5).
 Unfortunately this version gave me a lot of problems which I try to correct in my new version.
 I keep his README file intact, explaining the environment required to run the program This has not changed

+## Attention!
+This is work in progress and the program is only partly working!

 ## Environment
 * Ubuntu 18.04.1
 * Python 3.6.5